-Salaries, wages and benefits increased \$21.2 million, or 4.0%, in the first quarter of 2021 as compared to the first quarter of 2020, due primarily to a \$13.6 million increase in salaries and wages and a \$7.6 million increase in employee benefit costs.
+Salaries, wages and benefits increased \$150.6 million, or 32.7%, in the second quarter of 2021 as compared to the second quarter of 2020, due primarily to a \$106.3 million increase in salaries and wages and a \$44.3 million increase in employee benefit costs.
+Salaries, wages and benefits increased \$171.8 million, or 17.4%, for the first six months of 2021 as compared to the same period of 2020, due primarily to a \$119.9 million increase in salaries and wages and a \$51.9 million increase in employee benefit costs.

-The \$13.6 million, or 3.4% increase in the costs attributable to salaries and wages, was primarily due to the 2.7% increase in the average number of full-time employees compared to the prior-year quarter.
-We believe our full-time employee count will increase as we continue to hire employees to balance our workforce with growing demand and shipment trends.
-Salaries and wages also increased as a result of an annual wage increase provided to our employees in September 2020, as well as higher performance-based compensation associated with our improving financial results.
+The increases in salaries and wages for both the second quarter and first six months of 2021 was due primarily to increases in the average number of active full-time employees as compared to the same periods of 2020.
+Our average number of active full-time employees increased 3,710, or 20.7%, and 2,120, or 11.2%, for the second quarter and first six months of 2021, respectively.
+We believe our full-time employee headcount will continue to increase as we hire employees to balance our workforce with growing demand and shipment trends.
+Salaries and wages also increased as a result of an annual wage increase provided to our employees in September 2020, as well as higher performance-based compensation.

-Our productive labor costs, which include wages for drivers, platform employees, and fleet technicians, improved as a percent of revenue to 26.3% in the first quarter of 2021 as compared to 29.1% the same quarter last year.
-We increased the efficiency of our operations with improvements in our linehaul laden load average and P&D shipments per hour.
-Our productive labor costs for the first quarter of 2020 also included the impact of a \$10.1 million special cash bonus paid to eligible non-executive employees in March 2020.
-Our other salaries and wages as a percent of revenue also decreased slightly to 10.0% in the first quarter of 2021 as compared to 11.1% in the first quarter of 2020.
+Our productive labor costs, which include wages for drivers, platform employees, and fleet technicians, improved as a percent of revenue to 24.8% and 25.5% in the second quarter and first half of 2021, respectively, from 27.5% and 28.3% for the same periods of 2020.
+We increased the efficiency of our operations with improvements in our linehaul laden load average and P&D shipments per hour while our platform shipments per hour declined as we trained our new employees.
+Our other salaries and wages as a percent of revenue also decreased to 9.4% and 9.7% of revenue in the second quarter and first half of 2021, respectively, from 10.9% and 11.0% of revenue for the same periods of 2020, respectively.